catios/cati/doc/developer/api/dotcati/Installer.md

     ### Methods

     `check_dep_and_conf(self, pkg: dotcati.ArchiveModel.ArchiveModel)`
-    :   Checks package dependencies and conflicts
+    :   Checks package dependencies and conflicts.

+        raises DependencyError when a dependency is not installed.

+        raises ConflictError when a conflict is installed.

     `copy_files(self, pkg: dotcati.ArchiveModel.ArchiveModel, directory_not_empty_event) ‑> list`
     :   Copy package files on system